Welcome to Natayam-school of dance !

 Grace in Motion: The Unique Footwork of Bharatanatyam

-In the kaleidoscope of Indian classical dances, Bharatanatyam stands out as a mesmerizing form that weaves together intricate footwork, expressive gestures, and storytelling.
+In the kaleidoscope of Indian classical dances, Bharatanatyam stands out as a mesmerising form that weaves together intricate footwork, expressive gestures, and storytelling.
 Central to the allure of Bharatanatyam is its unique footwork, a rhythmic tapestry that not only resonates with the beats of the accompanying music but also adds a visual poetry to the dance.

 The Dance of the Feet:

 Bharatanatyam, with its roots in the temples of Tamil Nadu, is known for its expressive storytelling through mudras (hand gestures), abhinaya (facial expressions), and nritta (pure dance).
-Nritta, in particular, focuses on the dance of the feet, where the dancer becomes a percussionist, creating intricate patterns and rhythms with every step.
+Nritta, in particular, focuses on the dance of the feet, where the Bharatanatyam dancer becomes a percussionist, creating intricate patterns and rhythms with every step.

 The Foundation: Adavus: